dunamismax/Python-Hypermedia/apps/todo-app/README.md

 ## How to Run This App

-Before running, ensure you have completed the initial repository setup by running the main `project_setup` script from the root directory, as described in the main `README.md`.
+Before running, ensure you have completed the initial repository setup by running the main `project_setup` script from the root directory.
+If you ever change dependencies or pull new code, it is recommended to run the setup script again.

-Once the one-time setup is complete:
+Once the setup is complete:

 1.  **Navigate to this app's directory:**